Mental Health Disorders

-Be mindful of your own attitudes about body image and eating habits.
+Be mindful of your own attitudes about eating and body image.

-Learn as much as you can about eating disorders so you can be a good source of support for your loved one.
+Learn as much as you can about eating disorders so you can be a good support for your loved one.

 Ask to be involved in the treatment plan of your loved one.

-Hold your loved one accountable for their actions (i.e. eating or not eating a meal; going or not going to therapy).
+Hold your loved one accountable for their actions (i.e. eating, not eating a meal; going or not going to counselling)

-Take care of yourself, set healthy boundaries for yourself and seek support if needed.
+Set healthy boundaries for yourself and seek support.

-Don’t make changes in your life to accommodate the eating disorder.
+Not performing lifestyle changes to accomodate the eating disorder.

-Don’t ignore the problem hoping it will go away.
+Do not ignore the problem, hoping it will go away.

-Don’t give up hope.
-Sustained and durable recovery from eating disorders is possible!
+Do not give up hope on a permanent recovery from eating disorders; it is possible!

 Obsessive-compulsive disorder (OCD) is made up of two parts: obsessions and compulsions.
 Obsessions are unwanted and repetitive thoughts, urges, or images that don’t go away and cause anxiety.
 Compulsions are actions that are performed to reduce the anxiety caused by the obsessions.

-Set rules, limits, and boundaries, and stay consistent.
+Set limits/boundaries: set rules, limits and boundaries and stay consistent.

-Learn as much as possible about OCD and make sure to educate yourself and your family about all aspects of the illness.
+Learn as much as possible on the illness and educate yourself and your family about all aspects of the illness.

 Encourage your loved one to tackle fearful situations.

-Recognize and acknowledge improvements, even small ones.
-That’s a powerful motivator.
+Recognize and acknowledge the seemingly small improvements; they are a powerful motivator.

-Don’t get involved in the person’s compulsive behaviors.
+Avoiding being involved in the person's compulsive behavior.

-Don’t trivialize the illness by saying things like, “I’m a little OCD too” or “I am being so OCD today.”
+Don't downplay the trouble; don't say things like "I am a bit OCD too" or "I feel so OCD today".

-Don't make daily comparisons, but instead, focus on overall changes since the beginning of treatment.
+Don't perform daily comparisons; focus on global changes since the beginning of treatment.

 Clinical Recovery—focuses on getting rid of symptoms, restoring social functioning and “getting back to normal.”